Data Package

 Remote

-Request Models: Typically, it’s best practice to create separate data models for requests, which define the structure of the data being sent to the server.
+- Request models — separate data models defining the structure of data sent to the server.

-Response Models: Similarly, defining response data models helps in managing the data received from the server.
-These models can be mapped to appropriate classes for easy access.
+- Response models — data models for data received from the server, mapped to domain classes for easy access.

 Local

-The Local package contains Room database entities and DAOs for local data persistence.
-This is available on non-web platforms (Android, iOS, JVM).
+The Local package contains Room 3 database entities and DAOs for local persistence.
+With Room 3 the @Database, @Entity and @Dao declarations live in commonMain and run on all platforms — Android, iOS, JVM Desktop, and Web (wasmJs and js) — via per-platform SQLiteDrivers (BundledSQLiteDriver for native, WebWorkerSQLiteDriver + OPFS for both web targets).
 See the Local Storage feature guide for setup details.

 FeatureFlag